maxcutler/wp-xmlrpc-modernization/readme.txt

 == Changelog ==

 = 0.6 =
 * Revised implementations of wp.getPost and wp.getPosts.
-Check docstrings for details.
+* Added `fields` parameter to wp.getUser and wp.getUsers.
+* Updated method docstrings.

 = 0.5 =
 * Initial release containing most of the anticipated methods.